 The College offers a BFA degree in Advertising: Copywriting, Advertising: Design, Art Education, Crafts, Entertainment Arts, Fashion Accessories Design, Fine Arts, Graphic Design, Illustration, Interior Design, Photography, Product Design and Transportation Design.
 The BFA degree requires completion of 126/127 credit hours: 84 in studio areas and 42/43 in general studies courses.
-In addition to coursework in their chosen major, first-year students take courses in the Foundation Department, where they study drawing, color theory, and basic design.
+In addition to coursework in their chosen major, freshmen take courses in the Foundation Department, where they study drawing, color theory, and basic 2D and 3D design.
 Students in all majors also take courses in the Liberal Arts Department, designed to provide them with an understanding of the larger social and cultural context in which they live.
-Typical weekly schedules for full-time students comprise 24 studio hours and six academic hours.